mildlyinternet/mildlyinternet.github.io/_posts/2014-12-05-skip-the-product-roadmap.md

 layout: post
 title: Skip the Product Roadmap
 category: business
+description: "Product Roadmaps are dangerous - don't pin yourself down to a schedule that's bound to change."
 ---

 Product Roadmaps are dangerous.
 By committing to a long term roadmap (several